willemstuursma/castblock-php/README.md

 * Automatically skip sponsorship segments in Youtube videos playing on Chromecast or Google Home mini devices.
 * Detects new Chromecasts in your network, supports multiple Chromecasts.
 * Protect your privacy and your unlisted videos by not sharing video IDs with the Sponsorblock API.
-* Aims to have precise skipping of segments.
+* Aims to have precise skipping of segments and prevent unnecessary skipping.
 * Aims to have low CPU usage.

 ## Installation